GhostlyShare for local app previews

 A straightforward way to share only your local running app

-If you often use ngrok, GhostlyShare offers a more straightforward local preview: open the tray app, select the detected service, press Start, and share the link.
-No terminal setup, account, or domain configuration needed.
+If you typically use ngrok, GhostlyShare offers a more straightforward local preview process: open the desktop app, select the detected service, click Start, and share the link.
+Temporary links remain lightweight, with custom domains available for branded Cloudflare URLs.

-Ideal for viewing detected local apps, sharing with one click, copying the URL, and stopping previews within a compact Windows window.
+Ideal for viewing detected local apps, sharing with a single click, copying the URL, and stopping the preview via a compact desktop window.

-Perfect for quick previews with no login, account, subscription, or domain setup required before sharing.
+Ideal for quick previews as no login, account, or subscription is required before sharing.
+Custom domains offer an optional upgrade for Cloudflare users.

 Powerful but requires more manual setup